viboes/std-make/doc/proposal/ordinal/Ordinal.md

 * `ordinal::first` => `ordinal_first`
 * `ordinal::last` => `ordinal_last`

+or to use a struct `ordinal` and static functions and nested types.

+## Should we have *Ordinal* types with modulo arithmetic

+The proposed `succ` and `pred` functions have undefined behavior when used on the bounds of the *Ordinal* type.
+We could as well have a modulo arithmetic.
+Note that the classes `month` and `weekday` have modulo arithmetic.

 ## Should small integral types be considered as *Ordinal*s?

 There is not additional cost to allow them.
-However, integral types work already well with arrays, bitset and ranges.
+However, integral types work already well with arrays, `bitset` and ranges.
 Nevertheless mapping them as ordinal types could take advantage of future features that could require an ordinal type.

 # Future work

 ## Standard classes customization

 Some standard classes can be seen as *Ordinal*, in particular enumerations that have all its enumerators different.
 For the enums we should wait for a stable reflection proposal.
+However we could already do the mapping for the `month`, `weekday` , ...

 ## Other classes

 If classes as bounded integers are added to the standard, they could be seen as *Ordinal* types using the `arithmetic_traits`.

+## *Ordinal* order

+*Ordinal* types can have a specific total order by ordering their position `ordinal_compare`.
+We can define an `ordinal_less<O>` predicate that could be used as order for maps that have an *Ordinal* key.
+So we could define an alias `ordinal_map<O,T>` that defaults its `Comparator` to `ordinal_less<O>`.

+E.g. the type `weekday` is not ordered.
+However we can define an order using his position and so we will be able to use it as key of an ordered map `std::map`.

 ## Compile-time ordinal types